awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

 1. Create an instance of the `QueryRequest` class and provide query operation parameters\.

-1. Execute the `Query` method and provide the `QueryRequest` object that you created in the preceding step\.
+1. Run the `Query` method and provide the `QueryRequest` object that you created in the preceding step\.

    The response includes the `QueryResult` object that provides all items returned by the query\.